The following picture shows how the workbench looks after importing the project.

 5.3 Cutting Plane

-Next, let’s utilize a cutting plane filter to observe how the smoke propagation, or gas coming out of the chimneys, affects the temperature of the surroundings.
-Create a cutting plane by following the steps below:
+Next, let’s utilize a cutting plane generated by default to observe how the smoke propagation, or gas coming out of the chimneys, affects the temperature of the surroundings.
+Toggle the ‘Cutting Plane’ on and the ‘Particle Traces’ off.
+Set up the settings of the cutting plane by following the step below:

-Figure 37: Cutting plane in the ‘Y’ axis with velocity vectors
+Figure 36: Cutting plane in the ‘Y-axis’ with velocity vectors

 From the figure above, we can see that hot gas comes out of the chimney, affecting the air temperature downstream.
 The buoyancy effects are also noticeable, with the hot exhaust air quickly rising towards the top of the enclosure.